dconroy/bimify/README.md

 A browser-only web application that converts uploaded logos (PNG, JPG, SVG) into BIMI-compliant SVG format with live preview and validation.

+## Transparency & Privacy

+This application is fully transparent in its operation:
+- **Client-Side Only**: All processing (logo conversion, validation, preview) happens entirely in your browser.
+- **No Uploads**: Your logos are never uploaded to any server.
+They remain on your device.
+- **Open Source**: The full source code is available here for inspection to verify how the tool works.

 ## What is BIMI?

 BIMI (Brand Indicators for Message Identification) is an email standard that allows brands to display their logo next to authenticated emails.
 BIMI requires logos to be in a specific SVG format with strict requirements.